canislupaster/Presence/README.md

 # Presence

 A simple discord rich presence client, written in rust & sciter.
+Check [releases](https://github.com/Thomas-QM/Presence/releases) for downloads (win x64 only, sorry i dont/am too lazy to have other machines, dw you can build it yourself).

 ![screenshot](./.pastes/2018-11-15-19-20-38.png)